MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-tab-key-source-order-viewer.md

 1. The blue links of the sidebar navigation menu: **Cats**, **Dogs**, **Sheep**, **Horses**, and then **Alpacas**.

-1. The donation textbox in the donation form.
+1. The donation text box in the donation form.

 1. The buttons in the top navigation bar: **Home**, **Adopt a pet**, **Donate**, **Jobs**, and then **About Us**.